Equine Viral Arteritis

 circulation of EAV, e.g. Japan, and where they wish to maintain their total freedom from this infection.

 In the case of the mare, a pre-vaccination blood test for antibody determination may be performed and if antibodies are present at sufficient levels, vaccination may not be considered necessary.

 Alternatively, a mare may be vaccinated without first evaluating her antibody status for EAV.
 As previously stated, the only vaccine available in the USA and Canada is a modified-live virus vaccine

-"Arvac®" (Fort Dodge Animal Health, Overland Park, KS USA).
+"Arvac®" (originally developed by Fort Dodge Animal Health, Overland Park, KS USA, but subsequently manufactured by Zoetis Inc., Florham Park, NJ USA).
 Supplies were limited at the time of the 2006 multi-state occurrence of EVA which primarily affected the Quarter Horse

 industry.
 Thankfully, due to increased production of the vaccine in the interim, availability of adequate supplies of the vaccine is no longer a problem.
 In certain European countries, an

 inactivated virus vaccine "Artervac®" (also manufactured by Fort Dodge Animal Health) has been licensed for use.
 Although this vaccine has not been shown to be as potent in stimulating

 an immune response as the modified live virus vaccine, it is safe and offers some degree of protection.
 A minimum of two inoculations of Artervac® are recommended to achieve adequate protection